TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.11.md

 ---

-And there appeared unto him an angel of the Lord standing on the right side of altar of incense.
+An angel of the Lord appeared to him, standing on the right side of the altar of incense.